-Gut is an official journal of the British Society of Gastroenterology.
+Gut is co-owned by the British Society of Gastroenterology and BMJ.

 For all contact information please refer to the Contact Us page.

-Members of the British Society of Gastroenterology (BSG) receive Gut as a benefit of membership; members should login to the BSG website to access the journal.
+Members of the British Society of Gastroenterology receive Frontline Gastroenterology as a benefit of membership; members should login to the British Society of Gastroenterology website to access the journal.